 Just remember to drink plenty of water, before and during your soaks in any of the baths; dehydration can creep up on you.
 Blackstone provides complimentary water to guests of the Wet Room and there is a cooling lounge in a private room connected off the Wet Room.

-We were fascinated with the natural mineral deposits built up around the soaking pool and in the geothermal steam room.
-We were even more amazed to find out that these deposits are removed every few weeks!
+The natural mineral deposits built up around the soaking pool and in the geothermal steam room were fascinating.
+These deposits are removed every few weeks!

 Click here for current rates and more details about the Wet Room.